Collection relating to the service of Fergus Robert Cox, 1915-1917 - Part 6

 their own next night.
 We soon

-bound the water a bit rough and
+found the water a bit rough and

-some were seasick.
+some were sea-sick.
 All who could

 go below enjoyed their meals, as we

-were now splendidly tuckered compared to
+were now splendidly tuckered ^compared to

-camp life, somegave it to the starks
+camp life, some gave it to the sharks}

 later on.